Gogolian/AutoCoderV1node/README.md

 1. Clone the repository
 2. Install dependencies `npm install`
+3. Copy `example.env` to `.env`
+4. Update your OpenAI api key
+5. Youu may want to either switch mode or parametrize
-3. Run the application `npm start`
+6. Run the application `npm start`

 ## Contributing